Flood Risk Management

 Enabling inclusive growth

-- Providing flood protection will allow vulnerable communities in flood risk areas to grow and become more resilient to other social-economic issues.
+- Providing flood protection will allow vulnerable communities in flood risk areas to become more resilient to other social-economic issues.

 Delivering 21st century transport